redis/redis-doc/commands/ttl.md

+@complexity

+O(1)

-The `TTL` command returns the remaining time to live in seconds of a key that has an `EXPIRE` set.
+Returns the remaining time to live of a key that has a timeout.
 This introspection capability allows a Redis client to check how many seconds a given key will continue to be part of the dataset.
-If the Key does not exists or does not have an associated expire, -1 is returned.

 @return

-@integer-reply
+@integer-reply: TTL in seconds or `-1` when `key` does not exist or does not have a timeout.